Bentley Drivers Club

-The second lap saw some changes but at the front, Stephen Bond had opened a small gap to Paul Kennelly, but both, surprisingly, were pulling clear of Jonathan Abecassis, the gap out to 4 seconds at the end of the lap.
+The second lap saw some changes but at the front, Stephen Bond had opened a small gap to Paul Kennelly, and both, surprisingly, were pulling clear of Jonathan Abecassis, the gap out to 4 seconds at the end of the lap.
 However, part of the explanation was that Jonathan's Austin Healey had been overtaken by the Elite of Robin Ellis who was running without effective rear brakes and consequently sailed straight up the slip road at Maggotts, losing about 18 seconds and falling back to 16th.
 Clearly this distraction unsettled Jonathan, yet to get into his racing rhythm, and it took him a couple of laps to get up to full speed!
 Robin's brief departutre from the track elevated Jim Campbell's Austin Healey 100/4 to 4th.
 Paul Ziller had brought the TR2 up into 5th by the end of the lap and he was really pushing on having passed Nigel Winchester in the special bodied AC Ace.
 Nigel had had a slow lap and was passed by Paul Mortimer, David Cottingham and Alex Q. Nick Atkins had made a couple of places in his Lotus Elite but otherwise the status quo had been maintained at the back of the pack.